NIDA welcomes applications from international students for enrolment in the Bachelor of Fine Arts and Master of Fine Arts courses.

 The Australian Government requires all international students to pay full fees to cover tuition in Australia.
 International students must pay their annual tuition fees by the due date on the invoice.

-- Undergraduate Tuition Fee Schedule International Students 2017 (PDF 776KB)
+- Undergraduate Tuition Fee Schedule International Students 2020 (PDF 1.45MB)

 Please also refer to NIDA's International Students Fee Policy including refunds.

 - International students must also ensure they have the financial resources to cover the cost of living while in Australia, as international students are not eligible for Australian government student financial assistance.

 - International full fee paying students are not eligible for public transport concession, unless they are receiving an Australian Government scholarship.